RuochaoYan/a-plagiarism-detector/README.md

 ### Computing the dot-product

 So you’ve consumed three documents, read and parsed each line into words, stored the words in a collection class, counted the frequency of each word in the associated collection, and generated a set of bi-grams.
 Good job!
 Have a cookie.
 Then, it’s time to write the code to compute the dot-product for your document pairs.
 To do so, you may refer to the distance formula (given above).
 If you’re stuck, it’s time to try the google, your books, and your peers for further insight.

-### Saving results

-In order to complete this assignment, your code will need to generate multiple files:
-1. A output file ("output1.txt") for "words1.txt", containing a comma-separated list of words found in that file
-2. A output file ("output2.txt") for "words2.txt", containing a comma-separated list of words found in that file
-3. A output file ("output3.txt") for "words3.txt", containing a comma-separated list of words found in that file
-4. A 3-line summary file (called results.txt) that contains the result of your analysis.
-The summary format is:

-Distance A*B:  N   (where N is the resulting dot-product you computed between A and B) Distance A*C:  N   (where N is the resulting dot-product you computed between A and C) Document A is most similar to document _X_  (where X is the name of the nearest doc [A or B])

 ## Testing